Emilia Lanier: Older years

-After Alfonso's death in 1613, Lanier supported herself by running a school.
+After her husband's death in 1613, Lanier supported herself by running a school.
 She rented a house from Edward Smith to house her students, but disputes over the rental led to her being arrested twice between 1617 and 1619.
 Parents then proved unwilling to send their children to a woman with a history of arrest and Lanier's aspirations of running a prosperous school came to an end.

 Lanier's son eventually married Joyce Mansfield in 1623; they had two children, Mary (1627) and Henry (1630).
-Henry senior died in October 1633.
+Henry Carey died in October 1633.
 Later court documents imply that Lanier may have been providing for her two grandchildren after their father's death.

 Little else is known of Lanier's life between 1619 and 1635.
 Court documents state that she sued her husband's brother, Clement, for money owed to her from the profits of one of her late husband's financial patents.
 The court ruled in Lanier's favour, requiring Clement to pay her £20.
 Clement could not pay immediately, and so Lanier brought the suit back to court in 1636 and in 1638.
 There are no records to say whether Lanier was ever paid in full, but at the time of her death, she was described as a "pensioner", i. e. someone who has a steady income or pension.

-Emilia Lanier died at the age of 76 and was buried at Clerkenwell, on 3 April 1645.
+Lanier died at the age of 76 and was buried at Clerkenwell, on 3 April 1645.

 Poetry

 In 1611, at the age of 42, Lanier published a collection of poetry called Salve Deus Rex Judaeorum (Hail, God, King of the Jews).
 At the time it was still highly unusual for an Englishwoman to publish, especially in an attempt to make a living.

-Emilia was only the fourth woman in the British Isles to publish poetry.
-Hitherto, Isabella Whitney had published a 38-page pamphlet of poetry partly written by her correspondents, Anne Dowriche, who was Cornish, and Elizabeth Melville, who was Scottish.
-So Lanier's book is the first book of substantial, original poetry written by an Englishwoman.
+Lanier was only the fourth woman in the British Isles to publish poetry.
+Previously, Isabella Whitney had published a 38-page pamphlet of poetry partly written by her correspondents, Anne Dowriche, who was Cornish, and Elizabeth Melville, who was Scottish.

+Lanier's book is the first book of substantial, original poetry written by an Englishwoman.
 She wrote it in the hope of attracting a patron.
 It was also the first potentially feminist work published in England, as all the dedications are to women and the title poem "Salve Deus Rex Judaeorum", about the crucifixion of Christ, is written from a woman's point of view.
-Her poems advocate and praise female virtue and Christian piety, but reflect a desire for an idealized, classless world.
+Her poems advocate and praise female virtue and Christian piety, but reflect a desire for an idealised, classless world.